Uinyw/financetracker/pages/use_cases/use_case_descriptions_management_of_shopping.md

 Alternative flows:
 2a.
-No product entry with the given ID exists: The systems informs the user about the non-existense of the product entry to edit.
+No product entry with the given ID exists: The systems informs the user about the non-existence of the product entry to edit.

 Information Requirements: ID of the product entry, associated product entry
 ```